 How do I Serve Savoury Mushroom Macarons?

-These mini mushroom macs are great on their own served as an apéritif with a chilled white wine from the Jura, for example.
+These mini mushroom macs are great on their own served as an apéritif or as an amuse-bouche with a chilled white wine from the Jura, for example.

-Alternatively, serve them along with this Cremini Mushroom Cappuccino.
-This will guarantee “mushroom for conversation” at the dinner table (groan!)
+Alternatively, serve them along with this Creamy Mushroom Soup (façon Cappuccino).
+This will guarantee "mushroom for conversation" at the dinner table (groan!).
+Try mushroom with coffee: it's a flavour combination that goes surprisingly well.

 Mushroom and Truffle Macaron Filling